 - Disconnect power to range for 30 seconds.

-- Reconnect power and see if door will unlatch.
+- Reconnect power and see if the door will unlatch.

-- If door does not unlatch and you do not have food in the oven, set the oven up to clean for 1-2 hours.
+- If the door does not unlatch and you do not have food in the oven, set the oven to Self-Clean for 1-2 hours.
 Wait approximately 30 minutes for the oven to cool and try to unlock the door.
 If the door unlocks, the control has reset itself and there should not be any other problems.
 Do not force the latch at anytime.